wilfison/vscode-ofx/README.md

 - **Indentation**: Smart indentation for nested OFX structures
 - **Comment support**: Block comments using `<!-- -->` syntax

-## File Extensions

-The extension automatically activates for files with the `.ofx` extension.

-## Usage

-Simply open any `.ofx` file in VS Code and the syntax highlighting will be applied automatically.

-### Formatting OFX Files

-To format an OFX document:

-1. Open an `.ofx` file
-2. Press `Shift+Alt+F` (Windows/Linux) or `Shift+Option+F` (Mac)
-3. Or right-click in the editor and select "Format Document"

-The formatter will:

-- Keep header lines (KEY:VALUE) unindented
-- Properly indent nested XML/SGML tags
-- Handle both OFX 1.x (SGML) and OFX 2.x (XML) formats

 ## OFX Format Support

 This extension supports both OFX formats: